U.S. Route 422: Montgomery and Chester counties

 From here, the four-lane US 422 freeway continues southeast as the Pottstown Expressway into Limerick Township and passes between the Philadelphia Premium Outlets to the southwest and Heritage Field Airport to the northeast, with the Limerick Generating Station, a nuclear power plant, located further to the southwest.
 The road runs near a mix of farmland and residential and commercial development, coming to a diamond interchange with Lewis Road that provides access to the communities of Limerick and Linfield.
 A park and ride lot is located within the southwest quadrant of this interchange.
 The route continues near more suburban development and reaches a diamond interchange with Township Line Road in a commercial area that serves the borough of Trappe to the northeast and the borough of Royersford to the southwest.
 Past this interchange, the freeway enters Upper Providence Township and continues southeast past suburban housing developments.
 US 422 passes over PA 113 without an interchange before coming to a partial cloverleaf interchange with PA 29 that serves the borough of Collegeville to the northeast and the borough of Phoenixville the southwest.
-The Providence Town Center shopping center is located along PA 29 north of this interchange.
+The Providence Town Center lifestyle center is located along PA 29 north of this interchange.
 Following this interchange, the road runs near office parks before heading through wooded areas with some farm fields, with the median widening.
 The route passes near housing developments and office complexes before the median narrows and it curves to the south.
 The freeway comes to a partial cloverleaf interchange with Egypt Road in the community of Oaks.
 From here, US 422 passes between a commercial area that includes the 422 Business Center office park (where the American Treasure Tour is located) and the Greater Philadelphia Expo Center to the west and the Lower Perkiomen Valley Park to the east.